OceanographyforEveryone/OpenCTD/README.md

 *Warning, after this step, there's no going back!*

-Align the baseplate such that it is lightly recessed into the tube (when standing upright, non of the sensors should touch the ground).
-Hot glue it into place along the edges so the expoy won't leak out during potting.
+Align the baseplate such that it is lightly recessed into the tube (when standing upright [i.e. sensors facing down], none of the sensors should touch the ground).
+On the side where the sensors patrude, hot glue the baseplate into place along the edges of the PVC tube to ensure the expoy doesn't leak out during potting.
 Lay the pressure sensor into the middle hole.
 Lightly cover the indentation with 2-ton epoxy, taking care not to let any come in contact with the membrane.
 Seat the sensor and apply more 2-ton epoxy above.
 This will provide added protection for this circuit.
 Place the three temperature sensor into the 3 small holes.
 Make sure that they do not sit so far out that you can't see some stainless steel in the inside.
 Place the conductivity probe in the only hole big enough for it.

 Once you are satisfied with everything's position, it's time for Hysol-90.
 Use an applicator to mix the expoxy as you pour it into the tube.
 I used an entire cartridge and had almost 2 cm of epoxy on the bottom.
 Let it cure overnight.
 Check periodically to make sure that nothing is leaking out of the bottom.